California, here we come!

 At 10:30 a.m. on a Thursday, I was called into a meeting and informed that my position was eliminated from the company I had been at the past 1.5 years.
 I packed my belongings and was out the door in less than 30 minutes — just like that I was jobless.

-When I got home, I started a load of laundry.
+When I got home after my layoff, I started a load of laundry.
 No idea why.
 I laughed aloud and shouted to an empty apartment, “I just lost my job and the first thing I do is laundry?!”
 My mind was racing and I didn’t know what to do with myself.

 Then, I started to write.
 I wrote down every thought, feeling, frustration and question I could think of.
 My mind was reeling; this kept me from repeating the same thoughts over and over again.
 I wrote a to do list and a things I want to accomplish list.
 This was an important step — I refused to waste my unemployment away on the couch applying for jobs.
 Writing down all of the things I could do made me hopeful that this time off could be a blessing in disguise.

 After you accept this new reality, apply for unemployment.
 The sooner, the better.
 I did it the morning after my layoff.
 In most states, if you are laid off you can file for unemployment and receive 50 to 60 percent of your salary.
 In Colorado the process is a little tedious and they require you to make at least five job advances each week, whether that be an interview, application or follow-up.